OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 Note that currently only the `keychain_dump_frida` module works on iOS 12, but not the `keychain_dump` module.

-###### Passionfruit (non-Jailbroken)
+###### Passionfruit (Jailbroken / non-Jailbroken)

 With Passionfruit it's possible to access the keychain data of the app you have selected.
-Click on "Storage" and "Keychain" and you can see a listing of the stored Keystore information.
+Click on "Storage" and "Keychain" and you can see a listing of the stored Keychain information.

 <img src="Images/Chapters/0x06b/Passionfruit_Keychain.png" alt="Passionfruit Keychain" width="250">